-Some states offer tax credits for installing a solar panel system.
-As a homeowner or a business, you will be able to deduct a portion of the cost of your solar panel system from your state tax bill.
+Some states offer additional tax credits for installing a solar panel system.
+With a state solar tax credit, you can deduct a portion of the cost of your solar panel system from your state tax bill, similar to the federal ITC.
 These amounts vary significantly by state.

-You may be eligible to finance your solar panel system purchase with a subsidized loan.
-These loans may be made available by your state, a non-government organization or your utility company and feature significantly reduced interest rates.
-Generally, subsidized loans are available only in a few areas and usually only for a limited time.
+You may be eligible to finance your solar panel system purchase using a subsidized solar loan with a reduced interest rate.
+These loans may be offered by your state, a non-government organization or your utility company, but are usually only available for a limited time.